Southern Cross: A southern sky signpost | EarthSky.org

 Conversely, if the Big Dipper is circumpolar in your sky, then the Southern Cross never climbs above your horizon.
 Additionally, the W or M-shaped constellation Cassiopeia is also circumpolar at northerly latitudes.
 See the animation below.

 However, if you live in the tropics, there are times when you can actually see the Big Dipper and the Southern Cross in the same sky together.
-In late June, for instance, the Southern Cross and Big Dipper reach upper transit – their high point – at virtually the same time, or around 6 p.m. local time.
+In early June, for instance, the Southern Cross and Big Dipper reach upper transit – their high point – at virtually the same time.

 You have a better chance of seeing the Southern Cross and the Big Dipper in the same sky right now from the southern tropics.
-That’s because the winter season in the Southern Hemisphere ushers in an earlier sunset time than at comparable latitudes in the northern tropics, where it is now summer.
+That’s because the late autumn season in the Southern Hemisphere ushers in an earlier sunset time than at comparable latitudes in the northern tropics, where it is now late spring.

 Bottom line: A tribute to the Southern Cross, also known as the constellation Crux.